zrahui/RemoteWorkPerth/README.md

-# Remote Work Deployment Clinic
+# Remote Work Deployment Communtity - the lowdown

-Following on from our initial Webinar, we will be running a Virtual Drop-in Clinic as a weekly event for the next 4 weeks where people can drop into to get assistance with their M365/Teams and WVD deployments.
+Following on from our initial Webinar, we will be running a Virtual Drop-in Session as a weekly event where people can drop into to get assistance with their M365/Teams and WVD deployments.

 Every Wednesday morning:
-* 10:00am - 10:30am Teams and Microsoft 365
+* 10:00am - 10:30am
-* 10:30am - 11:00am WVD

-## Join the Virtual Clinic - https://aka.ms/perthremoteclinic
+## Join "the lowdown" to get questions answered and for the latest updates - https://aka.ms/thelowdown

 # Secure Remote Working